 At the same time, World Wrestling Entertainment was crowning their two newest superstars at Wrestlemania 21 as both John Cena and Batista won world championships.
 New Japan Pro Wrestling just couldn’t keep up with the superstar power of WWE.
 Fast forward 13 years later and New Japan Pro Wrestling is putting out the most premier wrestling content in the entire world.

-Since taking over for his father, Vince McMahon has been notorious for his micromanagement when it comes to the booking, the story lines, and who the biggest superstars are.
-It’s worked for McMahon, as he has monopolized professional wrestling with his only true competition coming from World Championship Wrestling, a company which McMahon later purchased.
-After finding success in the edgy “Attitude Era”, McMahon decided to go to a more “family-friendly” product in recent years that features no blood, no swearing, stricter drug testing, and an increased focus on women’s wrestling.
+Since taking over for his father, Vince McMahon has been notorious for his micromanagement when it comes to the booking, the storylines, and who the biggest superstars are.
+It’s worked for McMahon, as he has monopolized professional wrestling with his only true competition coming from World Championship Wrestling, a company that McMahon later purchased.
+After finding success in the edgy “Attitude Era”, McMahon decided to go to a more “family-friendly” product in recent years that features no blood, no swearing, stricter drug testing by sending all professional wrestlers to the likes of these drug testing Jackson MS facilities on a much more regular basis as the abuse of banned substances has slowly been on the rise, as the drug screening processes have been becoming increasingly relaxed over the years due to the concentration of pay-per-view numbers, and athletes that contribute the most to the popularity of the sport being allowed to “get away with more”.
+Apparently McMahon sees the abuse of banned substances within the sport as nothing but detrimental and could be seen as sending the wrong message to their viewers.
+There has also been a rumor there will be an increased focus on women’s wrestling.

 Buoyed by the likes of squeaky clean front man John Cena and the latest wrestler from the famous Anoa’i family, Roman Reigns, WWE has their formula down.
 Create their sympathetic star, give them the title, print money.
 It’s worked for 30 years and has shown no signs of really slowing down.
 McMahon has however taken an even bigger risk than abandoning the Attitude Era when he decided to end the pay-per-view system that had made him so much of his money.
 Instead, he created the WWE Network.